 One could easily spend days exploring this village of vast worldwide influence dating back to the 9th century.
-As many old buildings as we’ve seen in our travels, we experienced a renewed enthusiasm as we perused as much as we could in the allotted time.
-How quickly the time flew!
+Like many old buildings as we’ve seen in our travels, we experienced a renewed enthusiasm as we perused as much as we could in the allotted time.
+How quickly time flew!

 |The courtyard of the Bodleian Library.|